zapier/django-drip/README.md

 Drip campaigns are pre-written sets of emails sent to customers or prospects over time.
 Django Drips lets you use the admin to manage drip campaign emails using querysets on Django's User model.

+We wrote this specifically to scratch an itch at our startup [Zapier](https://zapier.com/z/qO/).
+It currently runs all of our drip campaigns.

 [Read the docs](https://django-drip.readthedocs.org/en/latest/) or [check out a demo](http://djangodrip.com/).

 ### Installing: